Master of Science in Integrated Marketing Communications

 - The role of personal selling and sales management

-The master of science degree in integrated marketing communications requires completion of 45 semester units in the foundation and advanced programs.
+The Master of Science in Integrated Marketing Communications program requires completion of 45 semester units in the foundation and advanced programs.
 Nine of those units are in the foundation program and can be satisfied at Golden Gate University, or through transfer credit from undergraduate or graduate courses completed at other accredited institutions.
 Students may be admitted to advanced program courses before completion of the entire foundation program, but must complete the foundation program by the time that 12 units have been earned in the advanced program.
 With the approval of the program director, students with sufficient backgrounds in the subjects covered by required courses may substitute other courses.

 Graduate Writing Proficiency Requirement

-Students admitted to the master of science in integrated marketing communications degree program must meet the graduate writing proficiency requirement within the first nine units of the program by successfully passing the Graduate Writing Proficiency Exam or by completing ENGL 201 (formerly ENGL 301) Graduate Writing with a grade of B or better.
+Students admitted to the master of science in integrated marketing communications degree program must meet the graduate writing proficiency requirement within the first nine units of the program by successfully passing the Graduate Writing Proficiency Exam or by completing ENGL 201, Graduate Writing, with a grade of B or better.

 Math Proficiency Requirement